raballew/okd-the-hard-way/docs/01-hypervisor.md

 Creating an empty disk image for each VM ensures that the content of each VM is stored in a predefined location.
-This is not a mandatory step, but it helps to simplyfy things later on and keep track of which storage is consumed by which VM.
+This is not a mandatory step, but it helps to simplify things later on and keep track of which storage is consumed by which VM.

 Each node of the cluster will get a 128G large disk attached to it, with